 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-Come and get ’em!
-This recipe for sheet pan fajitas has TONS of veggies and is knock-your-socks-off tasty.
-Made on a sheet pan and loaded with veggies, your family will be thrilled when they see it on the menu.
+Come and get 'em!
+This recipe for fajita veggies in oven has TONS of veggies and is knock-your-socks-off tasty.
+Made on a sheet pan and loaded with veggies, your family will be thrilled when they see these veggie fajitas on the menu.

 Are you hungry yet?